Co-parenting through divorce: an upside

 3 It is the responsibility of the parent to protect the child — not the other way around.

 4. Do not speak ill of your ex to your child; they have loyalty to both parents.
 Children have that right.
-It is normal.
+It is normal and to be expected.

 5. Take care of yourself during divorce.
-It t is one of the highest stressors a person can go through.
-It can affect you mentally, physically, emotionally and taxes your immune system.
-Seek help, relaxation time.
-Find supportive friends and professional care.
+It is one of the highest stressors a person can suffer.
+Divorce can affect you mentally, physically, emotionally; it taxes your immune system.
+Seek help, find some relaxation time.
+Rely on supportive friends and professional care.

 6. Remember that this too shall pass.
 Try not to fixate on the small things.
 Try not to blame or shame yourself, or tell yourself that you will never have a relationship again.
 You are still a worthy, precious person; there is life beyond divorce, and you are not alone.